MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 `custom_context_pane_key_*.props.custom_prop_key_*`&swarhk;<br>`.selectableCategories` | Required | Used in a [`context`](#context-pane) pane, it takes a list of [`category_*`](#category_) keys (**only**).
 These are the used to determine which categories this context can be applied to.
 `custom_pane_key_*.teamSync` | `False` | If `True`, creates a sync button on the top of the pane.
 When that sync button is clicked, everything in that pane is synced across all sessions for that team (or user if individual session) such that all other sessions for that team have the exact same pane as it exists in the current session.
 <a name="pane-variant">`custom_pane_key_*.variant`</a> | `'options'` | As a direct child of `custom_pane_key_*`, the `variant` key configures a pane to be an `'options'` or `'context'` pane.
 Each variant comes along with additional keys that add specific functionality to the pane.
-`paneState.open` | null | Takes a `custom_pane_key` to cause that pane to be open upon loading the app.
+`paneState.open` | | Takes a `custom_pane_key` to cause that pane to be open upon loading the app.
-`filtered` | {} | Takes key value pairs where the keys are category keys, and the values are lists of lowest level items in that category to be included (not filtered out).
+`filtered` | `{}` | Takes key value pairs where the keys are category keys, and the values are lists of lowest level items in that category to be included (not filtered out).
 If a category is not included in this dictionary then all items in that category are displayed.

 #### Example